Qubes-Community/Contents/docs/os/windows/windows-vm41.md

     qvm-start --cdrom=untrusted:/home/user/windows_install.iso WindowsNew
     ~~~

-- Windows Installer:
+- Install Windows on the new VM

   - At the first start, the Windows logo may be briefly shown, and then a black screen with a blinking cursor may appear and stay for a few minutes.
 This is normal, and you just have to wait until the installation window appears.
   - Mostly as usual, but automatic reboots will halt the qube - just restart it again and again until the installation is finished.
   - Install on first disk.
   - **For Windows 11 only**: Windows 11 requires TPM 2.0, which currently is not supported from Xen.
 In Order to install Windows 11 under Qubes, the check for TPM in the Windows installer has to be disabled:

     -  When you start setup without having a TPM, you get an error message like *This PC does not fulfil the minimum requirements for Windows 11*.
     -  Typing Shift-F10 then opens a console window.
     -  Here you type `regedit` to start the registry editor.
     -  There you position to the key `HKEY_LOCAL_MACHINE\SYSTEM\Setup`.
     -  Now create the key `LabConfig`.
     -  Position to this key and create 3 DWORD values called `BypassTPMCheck`, `BypassSecureBootCheck` and `BypassRAMCheck` and set each value to `1`.
     -  Close the regstry editor and console windows.
     -  In the setup window, hit the left arrow in the left upper corner.
 You will then return into the setup, which will continue normally and install Windows 11 without TPM 2.0.

     :warning: **Caution:** This temporary patch may cease to work if it so pleases Microsoft some time.

     The installation of Windows 11 may require an internet connection to grab a Microsoft ID.
 This is currently true only for the home addition, but will probably extend to the Pro edition, too.
 A workaround to bypass the internet connection requirements of the Windows 11 setup has been published that currently works but may be blocked some time in the future by Microsoft:

     - When you reach the “Let’s Connect You To A Network” page, type Shift-F10 to open a console window.
     - Here you type `taskmgr` to start the Task Manager window so you can see all running processes.
     - Expand the Task Manager by clicking the “More Details” button, and then find “Network Connection Flow.”
     - Select this process and then hit the “End Task” button.
     - Now you can close these newly opened windows and return to the Windows 11 setup, where you will enter local account information.

   - The Windows license may be read from flash via root in dom0:

     `strings < /sys/firmware/acpi/tables/MSDM`

-    Alternatively, you can also try a Windows 7 license key (as of 2018/11
-    they are still accepted for a free upgrade to Windows 10).
+    Alternatively, you can also try a Windows 7 license key (as of 2018/11 they are still accepted for a free upgrade to Windows 10).

-- Afterwards:
+ - The VM will shutdown after the installer completes the extraction of Windows installation files.
+It's a good idea to clone the VM now (eg. `qvm-clone WindowsNew WindowsNewbkp1`).
+Then, (re)start the VM via the Qubes Manager or with `qvm-start WindowsNew` from a dom0 terminal.

+    The second part of Windows' installer should then be able to complete successfully.

+**After Windows installation**

   - From the Windows command line, disable hibernation in order to avoid incomplete Windows shutdown, which could lead to corruption of the VM's disk.
      ~~~
      powercfg -H off